ANU-RSES-Education/EMSC-4033-2022-assignment-Group2/report/report.md

 19/05
  - Answered issue#22 submitted by Dzaky.

+22/05
+- Solved issue#20 submitted by Rakshith.

 ## Adding tests

 Test functions are built for each of my_functions used in the MapMaker.
 They aim to test if the respective my_fucntions run successfully and return expected variables.
 Below shows the `test_functions.py` and `RunTests.ipynb` of each group member.
 There are two Python files for test function: `test_functions.p` and `RunTests.ipynb`.
-The first file (test_functions.py) is where we wrote our function code for testing, while the second file is where we executed the RunTests.ipynb by typing !pytest to check whether all or some of our test functions have passed or not
+The first file (test_functions.py) is where we wrote our function code for testing, while the second file is where we executed the RunTests.ipynb by typing !pytest to check whether all or some of our test functions have passed or not.

 Respective tests：